aleksei-berezkin/typique/README.md

 }>
 ```

-Object notation also allows selecting classnames based on props in a declarative way using the `co()` function explained [below](#utils).
+Object notation also enables selecting class names based on props in a declarative way using the `co()` function, explained [below](#utils).

 ## Global CSS

-Styles not containing non-object properties on the top-level and `$`-references are output as is, resulting in global CSS:
+Styles that don’t contain non-object properties at the top level and don’t use `$` references are emitted as-is, resulting in global CSS:

 ```ts
 [] satisfies Css<{